mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to move a file to a different folder

-  * drag it within the Explorer onto a different folder
+  * drag it within the EXPLORER onto a different folder

 * to delete a file or folder

-  * select file in Explorer and press delete (cmd-delete)
+  * select file in EXPLORER and press delete (cmd-delete)
   * respond to confirmation dialog
   * allows deleting folders containing files

 * to rename a file

-  * select file in Explorer and press F2 (enter) or right-click and select "Rename"
+  * select file in EXPLORER and press F2 (enter) or right-click and select "Rename"
   * modify name and press enter or press esc to abort:w

 * to copy a file

-  * right-click file in Explorer and select "Copy"
+  * right-click file in EXPLORER and select "Copy"

 * to paste a file after copying

-  * right-click destination folder in Explorer and select "Paste"
+  * right-click destination folder in EXPLORER and select "Paste"

-* to reveal file in Explorer (Finder)
+* to reveal file in EXPLORER (Finder)
-  * right-click file in Explorer and select "Reveal in \_\_\_"
+  * right-click file in EXPLORER and select "Reveal in \_\_\_"

 ## File Paths